raspberrypilearning/electricity-generation/en/step_4.md

 --- task ---

 Test your project by clicking on the green flag.
-Though the **3rd Country** sprite is set up it doesn't draw a graph as we haven't yet told it how to move or by what amount.
+Though the **3rd Country** sprite is set up it doesn't draw a graph as you haven't inputted any data yet.

 --- /task ---